deepdoctection/deepdoctection/docs/manual/install.md

 If we discover projects that cover utilities for additional features to be used in a pipeline we implement wrappers that simplify usage.
-In order to not overload requirements and incorporating never used dependencies these projects have to be added separately.
-In most of the cases they directly accessible by a simple pip install.
-To discover what is currently available, please check the
+In order to not overload requirements and incorporating never used dependencies these projects have to be added separately (unless you use the 'source-all-tf', 'source-all-pt' option as described below).
+In most of the cases they are directly accessible by a simple pip install.
+To discover what is currently available, please check the [API documentation](https://deepdoctection.readthedocs.io/en/latest/modules/deepdoctection.extern.html)
-[API documentation](https://deepdoctection.readthedocs.io/en/latest/modules/deepdoctection.extern.html)

 ### Install with pip